ZigaVukcevicDev/knowledge/readme.md

     git checkout new_branch_name

-Merges branch into checkouted branch (e.g.: first checkout to master branch, then merge develop branch into)
+Merges branch into checkouted branch (e.g. first checkout to master branch, then merge develop branch into)

     git merge name_of_branch